 Elementary principles underlying the structure and properties of materials used in the practice of engineering.
 The properties of inorganic and organic materials as related to atomic, molecular and crystalline structure.
 Mechanical stress, electromagnetic fields, irradiation, and thermal and chemical changes are considered with respect to their influence upon mechanical, electrical and chemical properties.

-Prerequisite: CHEM 150 and MATH 124 or permission of instructor.
+Prerequisite: CHEM 150 and MATH 124.

 ENGR 210 Engineering Mechanics: Statics (4)